Emergency assistance payments and other non-financial support is available to people affected by the bushfires.

 Grants of up to $50,000 are available to eligible Victorian small businesses affected by the Victorian bushfires through the Small Business Recovery Grants Victoria.

 Applications can be made via the Victorian Chamber of Commerce and Industry.
 Applications close 31 December 2020.

 Further information about financial assistance available to businesses, primary producers and individuals affected by the 2019-20 Victorian bushfires is available on the Bushfire Recovery Victoria website or 1800 560 760.

 Workplace relations advice

 Special provisions are available to employers whose business is disrupted by the bushfires.
-To find out about when an employer can stand an employee down, whether they need to be paid, and the difference between a stand down and a shutdown, and any workplace relations advice, please contact the Workplace Relations, Advice Line, on 03 8662 5442 or make an online inquiry.
+To find out about when an employer can stand an employee down, whether they need to be paid, and the difference between a stand down and a shutdown, and any workplace relations advice, please contact VTIC’s Workplace Relations helpline on 03 7035 5700.